 NOTE: Quantities shown are for ONE pouch.

-- Fat quarter, scrap or ¼ yard of 44”+ wide quilting weight cotton for the pouch exterior, wrist loop, and zipper tabs; we used cuts from Amy’s Butlers final gorgeous collection: Natural Beauty
+- Fat quarter, scrap or ¼ yard of 44”+ wide quilting weight cotton for the pouch exterior, wrist loop, and zipper tabs; we originally used cuts from Amy’s Butlers final gorgeous collection: Natural Beauty

 Exterior: Buttercups in Water – Lining: Spider Web in Lime